 To me this film did two things.
 On the one hand I think it was good in depicting the New Guineans, their way of life, and their rituals and traditions.
 On the other hand, I found it raised a lot of ethical issues.
 I felt as though these people were being put on display like animals at a zoo.

-the truth about their lifestyles in comparison to the Western culture.
+I’ll begin with my first viewpoint.
+The film, much like media such as National Geographic, sets out to document the people of New Guinea and their primitive culture.
+It is trying to represent the truth about their lifestyles in comparison to the Western culture.
 “The film is an attempt to demystify the touristic search for authenticity and detached experience of the other.” (www.uwm.edu) This film shows the gap between two very different groups; the white upper class western and the other.
 By making this film, the director is taking the viewer to a world many people don’t know a lot about.
 We are able to see their traditions and way of life.
 Showing the tourists bargaining the prices down and then hearing the interviews with the New Guineans allows us to see from the New Guineans point of view just how hard their lifestyle is.
 Hearing how angry the one New Guinean woman was about the tourists not buying her gifts allows the viewer to see how hard it is for these people to make money.

 I found it interesting that the New Guineans seemed to know quite a bit about the tourists but yet the tourists seemed to know nothing about the New Guineans.
 As this weeks article stated, the film is “about rich Western tourists on a cruise along the Sepik River in Papua New Guinea and their interaction, or lack of it, with the local villagers” (Lutkehaus, 423).
 They seemed almost dumb and treated the New Guineans like they were less of a human than themselves.
 At one point, there was an encounter between Waukau, one of the New Guineans, and a tourist.
 The tourist “gently touched the young girl's wrist.
 ‘Dear, are you a real Indian?' she asked.
 'I hope you don't mind my asking.
-But you look so American'” (
+But you look so American'” (www.uwm.edu).
+Not only does this seem insulting and make the tourists look stupid, but it also shows how Western Society is moving in on the New Guinean land so much so that the people are starting to look more ‘American’.
+This weeks article strengthens this point by saying that “Westerners' need to reassure themselves of their superiority over others who are different from themselves and of the dominance of Western culture in the postcolonial world” (Lutkehaus, 425).
+This leads into my next viewpoint.

 My other viewpoint is focused on the ethical side of all of this.
 Watching this film made me think that the people of New Guinea were being put on display.
 These tourists traveled all this way to see these people and they sit there taking pictures of them, similar to what you would do with animals at a zoo.
 Okay, yes I agree it is always interesting to travel to other lands and see the way people live, their rituals, and traditions.
 However, the way the people of New Guinea were portrayed, even in the title of the film, seemed a little unethical.
 Cannibal Tours, when I first heard it seemed like people are going to tour a village of cannibals.
 What really struck me was when one of the New Guineans was being interviewed, you could see in the background a tourist slowly move into the frame and start taking a picture of what was going on.
 I found it so distracting and almost rude.
 The camera man told the New Guinean that one tourist is photographing him right now and the New Guinean just froze.
 The way the people of New Guinea just so easily posed for the pictures and just stood there allowing the camera to stare at them managed to creep me out because it’s like they have become so used to being watched that now they just accept it and pose.
 There was one scene that the camera just zoomed in real close to a child and for about thirty seconds (though it seemed so much longer) the child just stared into the camera.
 It’s almost like they are unsure what to do when a camera is shoved in their face, but can you blame them?
 Technology is unfamiliar to them.
 The one New Guinean that was interviewed mentions how he did not understand why the tourists were taking pictures.
 These types of things are foreign to them and for tourists to just come into their land and start taking pictures of them just doesn’t seem right.
-The New Guineans “complain that tourists have attempted to pat up their hair and arrange their clothing before photographing them” (
+The New Guineans “complain that tourists have attempted to pat up their hair and arrange their clothing before photographing them” (www.uwm.edu).
+What was so sad about it all, however, was that the New Guineans are ALLOWING tourists to take pictures of them and their sacred land (ie the spirit house) in exchange for money.
+It seemed to me almost like prostitution.
+It showed how Western society is closing in on the East and trying to assimilate them to the Western society’s ways.
+These people are in such need for money that they will sell their culture for it.

 Another very disturbing part of the film was when the woman tourist wanted to take a picture with all the naked children.
 Although it is part of the New Guineans traditions to not always wear clothes, I found it a little disturbing when she kept saying she wanted a picture with these naked children and continued to say “oh they are so cute”.
 She classified them as a whole rather then individuals and she just pointed out to one child and said “here take a picture of me with that one”.
 But yet when the cameraman asked her to get closer to them to fit in the shot she responded to him “I think they’re close enough”.
 It really pointed out the “otherness” of the Eastern society.
 It was like she was afraid to get close to them.
 I found that a little disturbing.